nitishkumar2306/4883-SoftwareTools-Erelli/Assignments/A06/README.md

 - GitLab includes a range of project management features, making it more than just a version control system.
 It provides tools for issue tracking
-- allowing you to create and manage tasks, bugs, and feature requests within your projects assign issues
+- allows you to create and manage tasks, bugs, and feature requests within your projects assign issues
 - set due dates
 - add labels and track progress